Matching Observations to Distributions: Efficient Estimation via Sparsified Hungarian Algorithm: A Sparsified Hungarian Algorithm for Computing the MLE

-Formally, let $k$ and $n$ be positive integers, where $k$ is the number of distributions and $n$ is the number of candidates to be matched to each distribution, so that $N=nk$ (we assume for now that the numbers of candidates coming from each distribution are equal).
-Thus, our candidate list is indexed by $L=(1,\dotsc,kn)$, our distribution list is indexed by $R=(1,\ldots,k)$ and we wish to find the maximum likelihood assignment of $n$ candidates to each distribution.
+Recall that $k$ and $n$ are positive integers, where $k$ is the number of distributions and $n$ is the number of observations to be matched to each distribution, so that $N = kn$.
+Thus, our observation list is indexed by $L = (1,\dotsc, N)$, our distribution list is indexed by $R=(1,\ldots,k)$ and we wish to find the maximum likelihood assignment of $n$ observations to each distribution.

-This is solved by the general problem where one is given a bipartite graph $G=(L,R,E)$ and a weight function $w : E \to \mathbb{R}$ such that $|L|=N=nk$ and $|R|=k$.
-A subset of edges $M$ is called an \emph{$N:k$ matching} if each left node is incident to exactly one edge in $M$ and each right node is incident to exactly $n$ edges in $M$.
-The \emph{value} of the matching $M$ is $\sum_{e \in M} w(e)$, and the goal is to find an $N:k$ matching of maximum value.
+This is solved by the general problem where one is given a bipartite graph $G=(L,R,E)$ and a weight function $w : E \to \mathbb{R}$ such that $|L|=N= kn$ and $|R|=k$.
+A subset of edges $M$ is called an \emph{$n:1$ matching} if each left node is incident to exactly one edge in $M$ and each right node is incident to exactly $n$ edges in $M$.
+The \emph{value} of the matching $M$ is $\sum_{e \in M} w(e)$, and the goal is to find an $n:1$ matching of maximum value.
 Observe that if we associate each edge $(i, j)$ with the weight $\log p_j(X_i)$, then the maximum weight matching recovers the MLE\@.
 Any $n:1$ matching $M$ corresponds to the function $\theta\in\Theta$ defined by $(i, \theta(i)) \in M$ for all $i\in [N]$, and vice versa.
 Thus, the $\theta^*$ corresponding to the optimal $M^*$ satisfies

 Our initial solution is to form the bipartite graph $G'=(L, R', E')$, where $L$ is the original set of left nodes and $R'$ and $E'$ consist of each node in $R$ along with its edges in the original graph duplicated $n$ times, resulting in a bipartite graph with $kn$ left nodes and $kn$ right nodes.
-By duplicating all of the edges, a maximum weighted perfect matching in the augmented graph corresponds to an optimal $N:k$ matching for the original bipartite graph.
+By duplicating all of the edges, a maximum weighted perfect matching in the augmented graph corresponds to an optimal $n:1$ matching for the original bipartite graph.
 However, application of the Hungarian algorithm to the augmented graph (a complete bipartite graph with $kn$ left nodes and $kn$ right nodes) takes $\Omega(|L||E'|)=\Omega(k^3n^3)$ time.